aeternity/protocol/AENS.md

 the name's length.
 It is decreasing function: for shorter names have higher initial fee.

 Also bidding by claim transaction is constrained by price progression.
-Each next bid has to be higher by `X` coins, determined by percent of the price defined in governance.
+Each new bid has to be higher than the previous bid by a certain margin, determined by a percentage of the price (currently 5%) defined in governance.

 All, functions, base fee, free length value and price progression may be subject to changes with governance mechanism.
 Non-bidding path of the name claim is purposed